HuberTRoy/pythonTricks/README.md

-# Some python tricks.
-Take your Python skills to the next level
+# Take your Python skills to the next level

 These tricks come from <a href="https://dbader.org/">Dan Bader.</a>